|image by Arvind Balaraman via freedigitalphotos.net|

 Peel the pumpkin, remove the seeds, cut it in chunks and boil it in water until soft.
 I've heard some people prefer to steam it.
 Drain and puree.

 Mix all dry ingredients in a bowl.
 Beat eggs.
 Combine pumpkin, eggs and dry ingredients.
 Gradually stir in evaporated milk.
-Pour into pie crusts.
+Pour into two pie crusts.

 Bake in a preheated oven at 425°F/220°C for 15 minutes.
 Reduce temperature to 350°F/180°C and bake for 40-50 minutes or until a knife inserted near the center comes out clean.
 Cool on a wire rack for two hours.